Almond Paste Recipe (4 ingredients, so easy!)

 What’s the difference between almond paste and marzipan?

-According to Nigella Lawson, in the UK, the terms almond paste and marzipan are used interchangeably.
+According to Nigella Lawson, in the UK, the terms “almond paste” and “marzipan” are often used interchangeably.
 But both are what we’d call marzipan in the US.

 Almond paste is used as an ingredient in baking.
 In cakes, cookies, and some types of bread, like the German stollen.
 You don’t eat it on its own like you can with marzipan.

 But wait.
-In Germany, the almond paste / marzipan product meant for baking is called Marzipanrohmasse (‘marzipan raw mass’).
-And it’s also used in baked recipes and to make little deocrations and to cover cakes.
+In Germany, the almond paste/marzipan product meant for baking is called Marzipanrohmasse (‘marzipan raw mass’).
+And it’s also used in baked recipes and to make little decorations and to cover cakes.

 So it’s confusing.
 If you’re in the US, make sure to buy or make marzipan if a recipe calls for marzipan and almond paste if it calls for almond paste.

-If you’re outside of the US, do a bit of research about where the recipe comes from and whether you really need almond paste or marzipan.
+If you’re outside the US, do some research about the origin of the recipe and whether you really need almond paste or marzipan.
 They’re not really interchangeable.

 And while I’m at it, if you bake with regular wheat flour, you should really stick to recipes from your own country.
 US all-purpose flour is not the same as German flour, UK flour, or anywhere else.
 They’re all slightly different.